-Celtics’ Romeo Langford States Mission For G League Stint With Red Claws
+NESN

 “I’m here to get better and get reps and grow as a basketball player,” Langford said Tuesday, following his first practice with the Red Claws.
 “I just feel like I need to get some reps in because I haven’t played a basketball game more than five or 10 minutes in like eight months.
 So just getting back into the swing of things.”

-The transaction wasn’t a huge surprise, as recovery from thumb surgery ruled him out of the NBA Summer League, and groin and knee injuries have limited him to just limited him to just 20 minutes and 14 seconds of action during the preseason and regular seasons combined.
+The transaction wasn’t a huge surprise, as recovery from thumb surgery ruled him out of the NBA Summer League, and groin and knee injuries have limited him to just 20 minutes and 14 seconds of action during the preseason and regular seasons combined.

 Red Claws head coach Darren Erman said Langford, who at age 20 is the youngest and least experienced of Boston’s rookies, must develop at both ends of the court in order to compete for playing time with the Celtics’ other wing players.